bastion-of-shadows/docs/index.md

 ## Help wanted

 Bastion of Shadows is currently looking for designers, developers, and storytellers!
-A game like this isn't going to build itself, and it's too much for one person to reasonably handle alone.
+A game like this isn't going to build itself, and it's a lot for one person to handle alone.

 This is an open source game with no pay model and no ads, so our developers work on a volunteer basis.
 Maybe you want another portfolio piece.
 Maybe you're a new developer and you want some team experience.
 Whatever the case, we'd love to hear from you by sending us an email at [bastionofshadows@gmail.com](mailto:bastionofshadows@gmail.com) and telling us what you'd like to contribute.